CYBWithFlourish/suirify/README.md

 # suirify
-A  Decentralised First Regulatory-Native Sovereign, Privacy-Preserving Identity Protocol for Web3 - Built on SUI
+A Regulatory-Native Sovereign, Privacy-Preserving Identity Protocol for Web3 - Built on SUI